-This is the ultimate guide to the Oculus App Lab, the new distribution portal for early access and demo apps for the Oculus Quest.
-It launched alongside the v25 Quest software update.
+This is the ultimate guide to the Oculus App Lab, the new distribution portal for early access and demo apps for the Meta Quest.
+It launched alongside the v25 Quest software update back.

 In this guide, we’ll go over a few important things:

 - App Lab vs SideQuest VR

 - How can you submit your game to this new store?